 Electrical burns – These kill roughly 1,000 people a year in the United States.

 Chemical burns – Also known as Caustic burns, can be caused by battery acid, bleach, ammonia, among other things.

 - Vehicle crashes and accidents

 - Defective products

 - Hot liquids

 Burn injuries, whatever the cause, can change a life forever, drastically altering one’s quality of life.
 These are often the result of negligence.
-If you’ve suffered burns injuries, especially at work, it’s important to speak to a Denver injury attorney who has experience with these particularly painful and often serious personal injuries.
+If you’ve suffered burns injuries, especially at work, it’s important to speak to an accident lawyer who has experience with these particularly painful and often serious personal injuries.